marczaku/105-unity-basics/2-scripting/README.md

 <img width="156" alt="image" src="https://user-images.githubusercontent.com/7360266/137805960-04b2da02-5785-4fdd-aa49-09cdcf195053.png">     <img width="90" alt="image" src="https://user-images.githubusercontent.com/7360266/137805943-bf9c3476-21bb-4d3c-a551-e1fc7c1e0e22.png">

-- Add a Directional Light to the Scene
+- Open up your `SanAndreas` Scene that you created in `1 - The Editor`
 - Create a GameObject for the Player
   - I have built one using an Empty Parent GameObject named Player
   - A 3D-Cube as a child that's scaled on the X-Axis, named Body